chef-customers/dockerized-chef-services/README.md

 are setting unique Supervisor CTL Gateway ports for each service so they can all co-exist on one Docker Host, you must use the `--remote-sup IP:PORT` argument to `hab sup *` commands.

-For example, to run `hab sup status` on the `workflow-server` container, you can do so like this
+For example, to run `hab sup status` on the `workflow-server` container, you can do so like this:
 ```
 ~ $ export SUP_PORT=$($(hab pkg path core/curl)/bin/curl -s http://127.0.0.1:963
 1/butterfly | $(hab pkg path core/jq-static)/bin/jq '.service.list."workflow-ser